Photo Courtesy of Discover Puerto Rico

-Close your eyes and imagine a tropical island where the sun paints a watercolor palette across the sky, birds and frogs sing you to sleep, and you wake to a turquoise-blue ocean at your fingertips.
+Close your eyes and imagine a tropical island where the sun paints a watercolor palette across the sky, and birds and frogs sing you to sleep.
+You wake to a turquoise-blue ocean at your feet.
 You sip water from a fresh coconut and snack on seafood-filled empanadillas.
-You’re envisioning the Caribbea…n island of Puerto Rico—the island of enchantment, with a rich cultural history and a geography begging to be explored.
-The wonders of this island can only be described by the phrase, Puerto Rico lo hace mejor!" or "Puerto Rico Does It Better!"
+You’re envisioning the Caribbea…n island of Puerto Rico—the island of enchantment, with a rich cultural history and geography begging to be explored.
+The wonders of this island can only be described by the phrase, “the heart and soul of the Caribbean.”

-For daytime travel, public transit services do exist within individual cities, but they are limited.
-Taxis are clean and reliable—look for white cabs with Taxi Turístico on the front doors.
-The shared cab (public) system goes around the island for a small fare, but it takes an extended amount of time due to the numerous stops along the way.
-Most travelers choose to rent a car for the duration of their stay.
-The currency is US dollars, and the road system resembles that of the mainland.
+Most travelers rent a car for the duration of their stay.
+The currency is U.S. dollars, and the road system resembles that of the mainland.
 There are two exceptions: Distances are measured in kilometers, while speed is measured in miles per hour.
 Additionally, gas is represented in liters, and prices are competitive with those on the mainland.
-One roadway custom worth mentioning is that police and ambulances drive with their lights flashing, but unless they also blast their sirens, there’s no need to pull over or move aside.
+One roadway custom worth mentioning is that police and ambulances drive with their lights flashing.
+Still, unless they also blast their sirens, there’s no need to pull over or move aside.

-Local festivals are worth attending to give you a true taste of Puerto Rican customs and lifestyle.
-If you’re interested in food, visit the National Plantain Festival in Corozal (October), Saborea Puerto Rico at Escambron Beach (May), and the Coffee and Chocolate Expo in San Juan (September).
-For culture, try the Hatillo Masks Festival in Hatillo (December), or the Rincon International Film Festival, Puerto Rico’s largest film festival (April).
-And for the largest street party of the year, come experience San Juan’s Mardi Gras, commonly referred to as "SanSe, ” celebrating Saint Sebastian, in January.
+Local festivals are worth attending to give you an authentic taste of Puerto Rican customs and lifestyle.
+If you’re interested in food, visit the National Plantain Festival in Corozal (October), Saborea Puerto Rico at Escambrón Beach (May), and the Coffee and Chocolate Expo in San Juan (September).
+For culture, try the Hatillo Masks Festival in Hatillo (December) or the Rincon International Film Festival, Puerto Rico’s largest film festival (April).
+And for the biggest street party of the year, come experience the Fiestas de la Calle San Sebastián in San Juan, commonly referred to as “la SanSe, ” celebrating St. Sebastian, in January.
 To find more festivals, just ask the locals.
 Puerto Ricans always know where to find the party.

-Dr. Chelsea Harms-Tuohy is a marine scientist in Puerto Rico.
+Chelsea Harms: Dr. Chelsea Harms-Tuohy is a marine scientist in Puerto Rico.
 After moving to the island in 2011, she seized the opportunity to learn a new culture and embrace the island way of life.
 When she's not scuba diving on the beautiful reefs, she enjoys exploring the island through day trips and photographing its natural beauty.
 Chelsea owns and operates a scientific education company, Isla Mar Research Expeditions.